j0k3r/f43.me/README.md

 ### Parsers

-And finally, when we have the (most of the time, little) content from the feed, we use parsers to grab the html from the url and make it readable.
+When we have the (most of the time, little) content from the feed, we use parsers to grab the html from the url and make it readable.

 This involve 2 kind of parser:

  * the **Internal**, which uses a local PHP libray, called [graby](https://github.com/j0k3r/graby).
  * the **External**, which uses the excellent [Mercury Web Parser API](https://mercury.postlight.com/web-parser/) from Postlight Labs.

+### Converters

+And finally, we can use some converters to transform HTML code to something different.

+For example, Instagram embed code doesn't include the image itself (this part is usually done in javascript).
+The Instagram converter use the Instagram extractor to retrieve the image of an embed code and put it back in the feed item content.

+You can find some of them in the [converter folder](https://github.com/j0k3r/f43.me/tree/master/src/FeedBundle/Converter) (only Instagram for the moment)

 ## How to use it